Driving With Retinitis Pigmentosa

 Our Low Vision Doctors Can Help

 At Low Vision Doctors of Ohio, we understand that vision loss due to retinitis pigmentosa can eventually make everyday tasks difficult.
 We appreciate your challenges and are here to help.
 We can provide various low vision aids and glasses to maximize usable vision so that you can continue doing the things you love for as long as possible.
-With the help of low vision aids, Dr. Mark Rinkov can prolong your ability to drive and maintain independence to the maximum extent.
+With the help of low vision aids, Dr. Cursaro can prolong your ability to drive and maintain independence to the maximum extent.

 Low Vision Doctors of Ohio serves patients from Columbus, Worthington, Cleveland, Cincinnati, and throughout Ohio.